Kota

 The major health insurance providers in Ireland offer waiting periods with slight differences:

-Kota is a new way to manage employee health insurance with minimal hassle and paperwork.
+Kota is a new way to manage your employees’ health insurance with minimal hassle and paperwork.
+We work with Irish Life Health, a trusted insurance provider in Ireland, to provide a range of health insurance plans

 With Kota, you can: